lazriel/rv/README.md

 # rv
 Toy RISC-V model for teaching

-_Note: this model implements only part of the basic required functionality._
+_Note: this model implements only part of the minimum required functionality_